LAST UPDATED: September 11, 2019

 The Drive and its partners may earn a commission if you purchase a product through one of our links.
 Read more.

 PUBLISHED ON September 11, 2019

-Finding the right way to transport your bike on a vehicle can be a difficult process.
-With so many options, like hitch-mount and roof-mount racks, it can be easy to get overwhelmed with the choices, especially if your vehicle lacks the necessary components like a hitch receiver or adequate roof space.
-This is why a trunk-mounted bike rack can be a good third option.
-Instead of taking up dedicated roof space or requiring a hitch receiver, all you really need is a rear-end on your car.
-Regardless if you have a hatchback, minivan, or trunk, SUV or car, or anything in between, a trunk-mounted rack could work for you.
-To learn more about this often forgotten third bike rack option, read on for our guide.
+Finding the right way to transport your bike on a vehicle can be difficult.
+With so many options, it can be easy to get overwhelmed, particularly if your vehicle lacks the necessary components like a hitch receiver or adequate roof space.
+That is why a trunk-mounted bike rack can be a good option.
+Instead of taking up dedicated roof space or requiring a hitch receiver, all you need is a rear-end on your car.
+Regardless of whether you have a hatchback, minivan, SUV or anything in between, a trunk-mounted rack could work for you.
+To learn more about this often-forgotten bike rack option, read on for our guide.